During the third year of life, most toddlers gain about 4 pounds (1.8 kilograms) and grow about 2 to 3 inches (5 to 8 centimeters).

 They're extremely active and mobile, and learning in very physical ways.
 They're running around and exploring their world, and picking up new skills, like kicking a ball and riding a tricycle.

-Your toddler's appetite may fluctuate greatly now, which is common.
+Your toddler's appetite may vary greatly now, which is common.
 It is also common for some toddlers to get stuck on one food.
-Food "jags" usually don't last long if you don't accommodate them.
-To build a foundation of healthy eating habits, keep serving a variety of nutritious foods and allow your child to decide what and how much to eat from the healthy foods you offer.
+Food "jags" usually don't last long if you don't give in to them.
+To build healthy eating habits, keep serving a variety of nutritious foods and let your child decide which and how much of them to eat.

-Although kids come in all shapes and sizes, a healthy child should continue to grow at a regular pace.
+Although kids come in all shapes and sizes, a healthy toddler should continue to grow at a regular pace.
 The doctor will measure and weigh your child at routine checkups and plot the results on a growth chart.
-This allow the doctor to track your child's growth over time and spot trends that need attention.
+This lets the doctor track your child's growth over time and spot any trends that need attention.

 Helping Kids Grow

-Malnutrition severe enough to affect growth rate is uncommon today in the United States and other developed countries unless a child has an associated chronic illness or disorder.
+Malnutrition severe enough to affect growth rate is uncommon today in the United States and other developed countries unless a child also has a related chronic illness or disorder.

 At the Doctor's Office

 Despite data collected for growth charts, "normal" heights and weights are difficult to define.
 Shorter parents, for instance, tend to have shorter kids, whereas taller parents tend to have taller kids.